HacksCreator102/UILIB/Docs.md

 # AdvancedScripter UI Library v7.1

 **Description:**
-A modern Roblox UI library with animated tabs, draggable windows, stackable notifications, and a sleek dark theme.
-Includes all common UI components: buttons, toggles, sliders, dropdowns, textboxes, and unload confirmation.
+A modern Roblox UI library with auto-sizing windows, animated tabs, draggable functionality, stackable notifications, and a sleek dark theme.
+All UI components auto-adjust their size based on content.

 ---